reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 The `retrieve()` method called next in the chain is used to make the API call and get the response body which is converted to `Mono` with the `bodyToMono()` method.
 We finally subscribe in a non-blocking way on the `Mono` wrapper returned by the `bodyToMono()` method using the `subscribe()` method.

-## Synchronous POST Request with WebClient
+## Synchronous POST Request with Spring WebClient
-We make a synchronous call with the WebClient by calling the `block()` method which blocks the thread until the end of execution.
+Although Spring WebClient is asynchronous, we make still make a synchronous call by calling the `block()` method which blocks the thread until the end of execution.
 We get the result after the method execution.

-Next, let us see an example of a synchronous POST request made with the WebClient:
+Let us see an example of a synchronous POST request made with the WebClient:
 ```java
 public class WebClientApp {